srinath-gn/personal_finance_analyzer/README.md

-# personal_finance_analyzer_for_DeutscheBank_statements
+# 🇩🇪 German Personal Finance Analyzer

 Brief description
 -----------------
-PErsonal Finance Analyzer is a small CLI tool to parse German bank statement PDFs, extract transactions, categorize income and spending, and generate a simple monthly financial report (CSV + chart image).
+Turn PDF bank statements into financial insights.
+This Personal Finance Analyzer is a small, purpose-built Python command line tool to parse German bank PDF statements, auto-categorize your spending, and generate a simple visual report (CSV + pie chart image) - all without your financial data ever leaving your computer.

 Key features
 ------------

 - Parse German-formatted monetary values and extract transactions from PDF bank statements using `pdfplumber`.
 - Categorize transactions into user-friendly groups and flag recurring vs one-time expenses.
 - Produce a cleaned CSV (`final_report.csv`) and a visual report image (`financial_report.png`).